-Stewart’s dedication to her music is undeniable.
-Since 2007, she has produced and toured four solo albums, showcasing the depth and range of her musicianship.
-Her fifth album, Songs from the North, will be released in July 2019.
+Stewart’s dedication to their music is undeniable.
+Since 2007, they has produced and toured six solo albums, showcasing the depth and range of their musicianship.
+Their fifth album, Songs from the North, was released in July 2019.
 Stewart launched her solo career with Junior Years (2007).
 Released internationally through Laughing Outlaw, the album was lauded by critics as ‘a superb female rejoinder to Ryan Adam's Heartbreaker’ (David Cowling, Americana UK, June 2007).

-In her second solo album, Winter, Summer, Suburban Exile (2010), Stewart grapples with the complexity and dysfunction of loving someone who no longer exists, and maybe never did.
-These stories expose as much about her youth, including the urban streets she grew up on, as they do the anger and sadness inside all of us: the loss that always lingers, despite the light being on.
+In their second solo album, Winter, Summer, Suburban Exile (2010), Stewart grapples with the complexity and dysfunction of loving someone who no longer exists, and maybe never did.
+These stories expose as much about their youth, including the urban streets they grew up on, as they do the anger and sadness inside all of us: the loss that always lingers, despite the light being on.

-In Amos v Ann (2015) she tells her father’s story through her own words.
-She says of her father:
+In Amos v Ann (2015) they tell their father’s story through their own words.
+They say of their father:

 Here was a man who was full of story, but void of words.
 So, as a result, I would get fucking this, fucking that because that was all he was capable of.
 The discomposure that came out of him was palpable so I decided to give his experiences words, to make them come to life.
 Probably more of a cathartic undertaking for me than him I suspect.

-Stewart describes her forthcoming album, Songs from the North (2019) as a response to:
+Stewart describes their forthcoming album, Songs from the North (2019) as a response to:

 the push me / pull you of a fucked-up, ultimately destructive love.
 Sometimes, I fear that the only way I can truly love someone is to walk away, and love them from a distance.